 SR30 is an ISO 9060 spectrally flat Class A pyranometer.
-It measures the solar radiation received by a plane surface, in W/m^2 , from a 180 $^\circ$ field of view angle.
+It measures the solar radiation received by a plane surface, in W/m^2 , from a 180 ° field of view angle.
 SR30 offers several advantages over competing pyranometers:

-- The first pyranometer compliant in its standard configuration with the IEC 61724-1 Class A requirements - Heated for best data availability: RVH[TM] (Recirculating Ventilation and Heating) technology outperforms traditional pyranometer ventilation - Lowest total cost of ownership: supported by a worldwide calibration organisation - Spectrally flat: WMO compliant, also suitable for Plane of Array, diffuse, and albedo measurement
+- The first pyranometer compliant in its standard configuration with the IEC 61724-1 Class A requirements - Heated for best data availability: RVH[TM] (Recirculating Ventilation and Heating) technology outperforms traditional pyranometer ventilation - Lowest total cost of ownership: supported by a worldwide calibration organisation - Calibrated tilt sensor complying with IEC 61724-1 requirements for single-axis tracker monitoring - Spectrally flat: WMO compliant, also suitable for Plane of Array, diffuse, and albedo measurement